 Interactions between university researchers and the private sector are an essential feature of the CECR program.
 For the objectives of the CECR program to be achieved, many kinds of interactions among individuals participating in the centre must occur.
 These interactions may lead to gains and benefits to the individuals participating in the centre and are desirable and natural outcomes of being involved in the centre.
 Such interactions, however, may place individuals participating in the centre in a position of potential, apparent or actual conflict of interest.

 The NCE Steering Committee is the body ultimately responsible to the government, and therefore to taxpayers, for the integrity of all the centres and their operations.
-The responsibility for implementing and managing the Conflict of Interest Policy Framework, to ensure that centre operations and decisions are not biased by conflict of interest, is delegated to each Centre Board of Directors, which represents the highest authority in the management structure of the centre.
-The Centre Boards of Directors are accountable to the NCE Steering Committee for the effective implementation and management of the Conflict of Interest Policy Framework.
+The responsibility for implementing and managing the Conflict of Interest Policy Framework, to ensure that centre operations and decisions are not biased by conflict of interest, is that of each centre Board of Directors, which represents the highest authority in the management structure of the centre.
+The centre Boards of Directors are accountable to the NCE Steering Committee for the effective implementation and management of the Conflict of Interest Policy Framework.
 Individuals participating in the centre, such as members of the Boards of Directors and advisory committees who do not receive CECR funds, are recognized as playing a unique role in the centres.
 They bring an important perspective as a result of their particular knowledge, often as representatives of organizations in the field of interest of the centre.
 Nevertheless, they are still required to disclose any financial interest or position of influence, as described in Section 2.0, in any business in the same area of interest as the centre, other than that of their main employer.

-The Conflict of Interest Policy is intended to enable the Centre Boards of Directors and individuals to recognize and disclose situations that may be open to question and to ensure that such situations are appropriately resolved.
-The policy builds upon, and is complementary to, those of the organizations that make up the Centre Boards of Directors, the centre investigators and the administrators.
+The Conflict of Interest Policy is intended to enable the centre Boards of Directors and individuals to recognize and disclose situations that may be open to question and to ensure that such situations are appropriately resolved.
+The policy builds upon, and is complementary to, those of the organizations that make up the centre Boards of Directors, the centre investigators and the administrators.

 "Administrative Centre" means the central administrative offices of the centre.